Out of stock

 You will often hear that you should not use metal utensils while making ginger beer plant.
 Although this holds some truth, it has been greatly exaggerated!
 Ginger beer plant gets very acidic, if left in contact with metals for long periods of time, in theory it could degrade and rust the metal.
 That metal would then end up in the ginger beer plant and eventually in you.
 However, using a stainless steel strainer/sieve or spoon while making ginger beer plant will not cause any problems.
 The contact time between the metal utensils and ginger beer plant will always be very short.
 Never leave anything metal in contact with ginger beer plant for long periods of time.

-You need something to brew your water kefir in.
+You need something to brew your ginger beer plant in.
 We recommend using something glass.
 Glass is much easier to clean and keep sterile.
 Plastic tends to degrade over time and is prone to scratches which can harbour unwanted bacteria.
 Plastic also carries a risk of chemical contamination from the materials contained inside of it such as bpa.
 A glass kilner style jam jar is perfect to use.

 You also need a plastic strainer/sieve.